Multi-part arithmetic

 What if the student uses an unknown strategy?

 Most math problems have just one or a few strategies to find the solution.
 What happens if a student applies a creative approach you didn't anticipate?
 Algebrakit will not be able to award marks for unknown steps.
-However, if the student's approach is correct, he will calculate the result of a known part sooner or later and receive the marks.
+However, if the student's approach is correct, they will calculate the result of a known part sooner or later and receive the marks.